ITP-xStory/p5js-shaders/docs/important-concepts.md

 ------------>>>>>>>>>

-1. Uniform
+# Using Uniforms
-2. Attributes
+# Using Attributes
-3. Other common variables
+# Other common variables